projectara/greybus-spec/source/bridged_phy.rst

 Greybus I2C Protocol Version Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus I2C protocol version operation allows the requestor to determine the version of this protocol to which the I2C adapter complies.
+The Greybus I2C protocol version operation allows the protocol handling software on both ends of a connection to negotiate the version of the I2C protocol to use.

 Greybus I2C Protocol Version Request
 """"""""""""""""""""""""""""""""""""